 At a glance:

-The Sony A7 II was announced way back in 2014 so it’s by no means the latest mirrorless camera from Sony.
-It doesn’t have the benefits of some newer models, like the higher resolution of the Sony A7 IV, or the faster focusing features of the Sony A7 III.
+The Sony A7 II was announced way back in 2014 so doesn’t have the benefits of some newer models, like the higher resolution of the Sony A7 IV, or the faster focusing features of the Sony A7 III.
 It remains one of the best in terms of value for money, though, hence it makes our list.
 One of its flagship features is its in-body 5 axis image stabilisation feature; it was in fact the first full frame digital camera to ever include this technology.

-For a no-thrills simple mirrorless shooter primarily for taking still images, the Sony A7 II is viable.
-With some shopping around, it is easy to find for well under £1000, which is an absolute bargain; even cheaper second hand.
+For a no-thrills simple mirrorless shooter primarily for taking still images, the Sony A7 II remains viable.
+It is also generally available for under £1000: an absolute bargain; even cheaper second hand.
 Also, the Sony E-mount lens range has been going significantly longer than Canon’s RF mount, Nikon’s Z-mount or the L-mount alliance between Sigma, Panasonic and Leica.
 This gives a Sony user a lot more lenses to choose from – and cheap ones, especially.
 Sony’s historic openness to third-party manufacturers helps here, as there are tons of terrific E-mount lenses from the likes of Sigma, Tamron and Samyang.

 Best for: Beginners and those on a budget